Eastore-project/ddo-sp/README.md

 - **Block Number Issues**: If you see warnings about missing block numbers with START_EPOCH_OFFSET configured, check your RPC provider supports full event metadata
 - **Boostd Command Failures**: Check that boostd is properly installed and configured, and verify your FIL_CLIENT_ADDRESS is correct
 - **File Download Issues**: Ensure network access to download URLs and sufficient disk space in your download directory
+- **File Cleanup Issues**: If delayed cleanup isn't working, check that the process stays running, or use manual cleanup with cron jobs
+- **Disk Space**: Monitor your download directory size and adjust cleanup frequency as needed